Fields of Study: Humanities, Social Sciences, Sciences

 To successfully complete this program:

-- Take two courses for a total of # quarter/# semester UC units.
+- Take three to four lower-division courses for a total of 13.5-18 quarter/9-12 semester UC units.
+Each course is worth 4.5 quarter/4 semester UC units.

-- You may take one course pass/no pass.
+- You may take one course for pass/no pass.

 CURRENT PROGRAM COURSES